Rock Band: Cultural impact

 Like Guitar Hero, Rock Band has influenced the music culture.
 Alex Rigopulos and Eran Egozy, the founders of Harmonix, were together named in Time Magazines list of the 100 most influential people of 2008 for their creation of Rock Band.
-In the article, guitarist Steven Van Zandt claims, "in the history of rock 'n' roll, Rock Band may just turn out to be up there with the rise of FM radio, CDs or MTV."
+In the article, guitarist Steven Van Zandt claims, "[I]n the history of rock 'n' roll, Rock Band may just turn out to be up there with the rise of FM radio, CDs or MTV."
 Both were awarded the 2009 Game Developers Choice Pioneer Award for their influence on music video games culminating with Rock Band, and the 2010 USA Network's "Character Approved" Award for New Media in 2010 for the impact that their vision and leadership for Rock Band has had on the social nature of the game.
 A reality television show, Rock Band 2: The Stars, was created by VH1, featuring several players performing and being eliminated by judges Alice Cooper and Sebastian Bach.
-The Pennsylvania-based band, The Jellybricks, released a viral video of their song "Ruin Us" which is overplayed on footage from Rock Band 2 using avatars resembling the band members.Rock Band appeared briefly in the "Whale Whores" episode of the South Park animated TV series, where Cartman, along with Kyle and Kenny, sang to Lady Gaga's "Poker Face"; about 5 months after the airing, Harmonix announced "Poker Face" with vocals by Cartman would be available as downloadable content for the game, along with other Lady Gaga songs featuring her vocals.
+The Pennsylvania-based band The Jellybricks released a viral video of their song "Ruin Us" which was overplayed on footage from Rock Band 2 using avatars resembling the band members.Rock Band appeared briefly in the "Whale Whores" episode of the animated television series South Park, where Cartman, along with Kyle and Kenny, sang to Lady Gaga's "Poker Face"; about 5 months after the airing, Harmonix announced "Poker Face" with vocals by Cartman would be available as downloadable content for the game, along with other Lady Gaga songs featuring her vocals.
 An episode of the sitcom The Office, "The Chump", alluded to Rock Band: Billy Joel, to which Entertainment Weekly's Darren Franich commented that "let’s hope never actually exists ever".
 Billy Joel, on reading this review, contacted his agents and authorized his songs to be used within the game as a means to snub Franich.
 The Los Angeles Times suggests that Rock Band, particularly The Beatles: Rock Band, has influenced many of the contestants in the preliminaries for the 9th season of American Idol to use songs that have appeared in these games for their auditions.

 In terms of sales, Rock Band trailed the Guitar Hero series, selling only 4 million units in 2007 compared to Guitar Hero's 11.8 million.
 In 2008, Rock Band was the third highest brand, trailing Guitar Hero and the Mario series, with $662M in total sales for the year.
 Over 5.3 million copies of the games were sold in 2008, with 3.8 million of those in instrument-bundled packages.
 Wedbush Securities gaming analyst Michael Pachter believed that both game series would sell another 3 million units each by early 2009.
 Regardless, Rock Band did not generate profits for Viacom due to the cost of developing and selling the instrument peripherals.
 As a result, Viacom, MTV Games, and Harmonix shifted the Rock Band series into one that focused on selling songs through additional software discs and downloadable content, letting others, such as Activision, handle the creation of the game controllers.